treeder/passkeys/README.md

 See an example of adding these endpoints [here](functions/v2/auth/[[catchall]].js)

 ### Frontend

+There is a [pre-built component](/public/components/sign-in.js) you can just drop in and use or copy it to customize how you want.

+#### Using the pre-built component

 Add this importmap to the `<head>` tag of your site: